From the Artistic Director: Noura

 Arthur Miller, “The Family in the Modern Drama”

-I often find it enlightening, whenever we produce a family play, to return to Arthur Miller’s seminal essay, “The Family in Modern Drama,” to see how the play rubs up against Miller’s theses.
-In Miller’s view, the intimate frame of the family play gives birth to realism at the same time that it serves as an anchor point for broad exterior social canvases.
+Given the continuing prevalence of the family play in American drama, I find myself frequently revisiting Arthur Miller’s seminal essay, “The Family in Modern Drama.”
+As a master of the form, Miller has particular insight into the way the intimate frame of the family play gives birth to realism at the same time that it serves as an anchor point for broad exterior social canvases.
 Simply put, the Family Drama sets up a dichotomy of inside versus outside.
 We can see this dynamic reflected fairly clearly in a play like Death of a Salesman.
 But in an immigrant family play like Noura, there are more twists in the dynamic.
 The outside world feels particularly unfamiliar.
 For the characters in Noura, Christian Iraqi immigrants celebrating their American citizenship eight years after their arrival, the dislocation feels particularly sharp.
-I have often heard members of MENASA (Middle Eastern, North African, South Asian) communities describe the close relationship between individual, home, and community in their culture.
-So for Noura and her family, torn from the fabric of their homeland, the project of recreating a new home in a foreign country means recreating their community in their new home.
+For Noura and her family, torn from the fabric of their homeland, the project of recreating a new home in a foreign country means recreating their community in their new home.
 Memories of home and community are intertwined.